Rdiff-backup: Problems

-rdiff-backup does not work under Linux with exFAT file systems, though FAT and NTFS do work.
+rdiff-backup does not work under Linux with SSHFS and exFAT file systems, though FAT and NTFS do work.

-This is mostly due to the implementation as FUSE module, causing delays in certain operations, making it probably unfit for backup purposes.
+This is mostly due to their implementation as FUSE module, causing delays in certain operations, making it probably unfit for backup purposes.

 No file system is explicitly supported or unsupported, but rdiff-backup does tests before starting a backup, and refuses to progress on file systems deemed unfit.

-By using the newer in-kernel exFAT-driver, this limitation should be overcome.
+Regarding exFAT, by using the newer in-kernel exFAT-driver, this limitation should be overcome.

+rdiff-backup cannot backup to a SFTP destination.